akshayrdeodhar/xv6-kthreads/README.md

 is held while checking and cleaning.
 The reason behind this is to allow *join* to clean up threads before *wait* tries to clean them up, and to ensure that a single call to *wait* touches only one child process.

-If exec is called in a process, the other threads in the process (which have been terminated by the thread calling *exec*) are cleaned *after* the new process which runs after *exec* is complete.

 > Note: *threadcount* is the number of threads in the process which are not ZOMBIE
 > or UNUSED.